-a life of illusion, A Life of Power, Acts of the Apostles, Amen., At His Feet, Bible, Chapters and verses of the Bible, Christ, Epistle to the Colossians, God, God the Father, Holy Spirit, Jesus, the Holy Scriptures, unable to cry,
+a life of illusion, A Life of Power, Acts of the Apostles, Amen., At His Feet, Bible, Chapters and verses of the Bible, Christ, Epistle to the Colossians, God, God the Father, Holy Spirit, Jesus, life in every way, the Holy Scriptures, unable to cry,

 I lived a few years of my childhood in the small, quiet town of Ibiá, in Minas Gerais.
 Our house had a backyard, which is unconventional to this day, as it was huge.
 It had some fruit trees and flowers that filled our eyes with beauty.
 I also spent hours in the garden admiring the beautiful butterflies, ladybugs, the shiny paths of slugs and their slow movement.

 Another attraction in this garden was the anthills.
 My eyes were glued to the tireless comings and goings of those little beings.
 When I found out that the Holy Scriptures made recommendation about ants, I remembered how much I had lived it.

 However, this huge backyard did not only provide fun!
 Sometimes it was common for us to be daunted by the unexpected appearance of snakes, centipedes and scorpions, but nothing pleased me more than to play with cicadas.